-Trevo is a liquid nutritional drink containing 174 natural ingredients.
+Trevo is a health and wellness MLM company with a liquid nutritional drink containing 174 natural ingredients.

 The company has just the one product, which is designed to replace nutrients lacking in the modern diet.

-Trevo LLC offers a business opportunity featuring an unusual “single line matrix” as well as an advanced business system for the back office.
-Its caught some flame, so am I on board?
+Trevo also offers a home based business opportunity featuring an unusual “single line matrix” as well as an advanced business system for the back office.
+They’ve also caught some flame in recent years.

 Trevo claims it’s a “billion dollar brand”.
 Founders Mark and Holli Stevens believe that “all people are created for greatness” and weave concepts of their faith into their corporate daily operations.
 Their desire is to foster a business community where integrity and empowerment are at the core of everything Trevo.